microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgPolicyAuthorizationPolicy.md

 ### -AllowUserConsentForRiskyApps
 Indicates whether user consent for risky apps is allowed.
-We recommend to keep this as false.
+We recommend keeping allowUserConsentForRiskyApps as false.
 Default value is false.

 ```yaml